Bourbonnais Township, Kankakee County, Illinois

 Bourbonnais is the home of Olivet Nazarene University, a private liberal arts Christian college affiliated with the Church of the Nazarene.
-Bourbonnais and Olivet Nazarene University are also the summer home of the Chicago Bears, who hold their summer training camp at Olivet.
+Bourbonnais and Olivet Nazarene University were the summer home of the Chicago Bears, who held their summer training camp at Olivet.

 History

 Bourbonnais Township was formerly a township of Will County until Kankakee County was created in 1853.

 Geography

-According to the 2010 census, the township has a total area of 42.61 sqmi, of which 42.24 sqmi (or 99.16%) is land and 0.37 sqmi (or 0.87%) is water.
+According to the 2021 census gazetteer files, Bourbonnais Township has a total area of 42.61 sqmi, of which 42.24 sqmi (or 99.12%) is land and 0.37 sqmi (or 0.88%) is water.